Bitcoin-ABC/bitcoinabc.org/_posts/2022-02-01-splitting-xec-and-bch.md

 ## What is Transaction Replay

-Transaction Replay affects coins that have not been moved since before to the blockchain split.
+Transaction Replay affects coins that have not been moved since before the blockchain split.
 This means that if you have Bitcoin Cash coins that have not moved since before Nov 15th, 2020, you will also have eCash (XEC).
 If you create a transaction to spend the BCH, or the XEC, the same transaction will be valid on both networks.
 This means that both the BCH and XEC will be spent, and sent to the same destination address.
 If the recipient is not expecting coins on both networks, then either the BCH or XEC may be lost.
 In order to avoid this problem, you should "split" the coins before sending to anyone.

 ## How coin splitting works